 - 9.6.
 Although this list is not exhaustive, obligations could be sought in relation to: - The on-site provision of land within the development to accommodate identified school facilities.
-It is expected that fully serviced land is provided by the applicant at nil cost to LCC; - In certain circumstances it may be more appropriate to have the facility at an alternative location off site.
-In such circumstances, where a significant proportion of the need for infrastructure is generated by the proposal, a proportionate financial contribution to purchase the land elsewhere will be required; - Contributions will also be needed for capital funding of the identified facilities;

-• Contributions to secure the necessary provision of new school places may include primary, secondary and school based post-16 education places within schools.
-Where appropriate it may include ancillary facilities such as early years.
+It is expected that fully serviced land is provided by the applicant at nil cost to LCC as education authority: - In certain circumstances it may be more appropriate to have the facility at an alternative location off site.
+In such circumstances, where a significant proportion of the need for infrastructure is generated by the proposal, a proportionate financial contribution to purchase the land elsewhere will be required; - Contributions will also be needed for capital funding of the identified facilities; - Contributions to secure the necessary provision of new school places will include primary place (secondary and school based post-16 education places are included in the Regulation 123 list and are to be provided through CIL and certainly not section 106 once CIL has been adopted). - Where appropriate it may include ancillary facilities such as early years, to be let on a commercial basis.